swarnava-96/Movie/README.md

 Login or signup in order to create virtual app.
 You can access the free tier.
 For application deployment you have to install Putty,Puttygen and WinSCP.

-## Frontend Using HTML and CSS and Backend using Flask
+## Frontend Using AJAX, HTML and CSS and Backend using Flask

 http://ec2-3-23-64-155.us-east-2.compute.amazonaws.com:8080/